Pre-Health Sciences Pathway to Certificates and Diplomas

-In the Pre-Health Sciences Pathway to Certificates and Diplomas program, students will take science subjects such as biology and chemistry as well as mathematics and communications.
-This two-semester program will prepare students for their future educational and career goals.
+In the Pre-Health Sciences Pathway to Certificates and Diplomas program, you take science subjects such as biology and chemistry as well as mathematics and communications.
+This two-semester program prepares you for your future educational and career goals.

-This Centennial College Pre-Health Sciences Pathway to Certificates and Diplomas program is for you if you are:
+The Centennial College Pre-Health Sciences Pathway to Certificates and Diplomas courses are for you if you are:

 - Considering college programs such as Practical Nursing, Pharmacy Technician, Massage Therapy and others